rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

         <p align="justify">
 Jenny has been part of Darwin since January 2021 and is working towards a PhD in the Use-Less Group in the Engineering Department (we know, it’s an awful pun).
 Her PhD is working to understand if net-zero emissions proposals are actually feasible.<br><br>

+This is the first time we’ve had a Disabilities’ Officer on the DCSA;
+the aim of the position is to support other DCSA officers and the college to improve accessibility for, and inclusivity of, students with any disability or long-term health condition.
+Please get in touch if you’d like a one-to-one chat, or just want to say hi!
         </p>
     </td></tr>